Palau Country Summary

 Economy

 Palau's economy is primarily driven by tourism, which contributes approximately 40% to its GDP of $242 million in 2022, translating to about $13,764 per capita.
-The government is the largest employer, accounting for 30% of the workforce, while the country faces challenges such as a limited export base, heavy reliance on imports, and vulnerability to external shocks, particularly following the implementation of the Palau Marine Sanctuary.
+The government is the largest employer, with around 30% of the workforce, while the country faces challenges such as a limited export base and reliance on imports, leading to trade deficits.
+Additionally, Palau's economy is supported by U.S. military exercises and foreign aid, particularly under the Compact of Free Association with the United States.

 Buy Full Palau Report